andreja-m/scriptKiddie/README.md

 - vs.bat = opens shut down request with message about "virus", make some random directorys on desktop and show powershell with some "matrix" alike animations / workd only on windows, idea from: ...

-vs.bat = looks cool on windows
+- vs.bat = looks cool on windows

-hack_nasa.sh = hollywood alike script for 'NASA ATTACK'
+- hack_nasa.sh = hollywood alike script for 'NASA ATTACK'

+- forkbomb.sh = freezes unix alike os